-- Upton Junior School recognises that domestic abuse can encompass a wide range of behaviours and may be a single incident or a pattern of incidents.
+- Liberty Training recognises that domestic abuse can encompass a wide range of behaviours and may be a single incident or a pattern of incidents.
 That abuse can be, but is not limited to, psychological, physical, sexual, financial, or emotional abuse.
 Children can be victims of domestic abuse and may see, hear, or experience the effects of abuse at home and/or suffer domestic abuse in their own intimate relationships (teenage relationship abuse).
-Domestic abuse can have a detrimental and long-term impact on children's health, well-being, development, and ability to learn. - Upton Junior School is an Operation Encompass School.
-This means we work in partnership with Kent Police to provide support to children experiencing domestic abuse. - If staff are concerned that a child may be at risk of seeing, hearing, or experiencing domestic abuse in their home or in their own intimate relationships, immediate action should be taken by speaking to the DSL or a deputy.
+Domestic abuse can have a detrimental and long-term impact on children's health, well-being, development, and ability to learn. - Liberty Training is an Operation Encompass College.
+This means we work in partnership with Kent Police to provide support to learners experiencing domestic abuse. - If staff are concerned that a learner may be at risk of seeing, hearing, or experiencing domestic abuse in their home or in their own intimate relationships, immediate action should be taken by speaking to the DSL or a deputy.

-4.10 Mental health
+4.10 Mental Health

-- All staff recognise that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Staff are aware that children's experiences, for example where children have suffered abuse and neglect, or other potentially traumatic Adverse Childhood Experiences (ACEs), can impact on their mental health, behaviour, and education.

-- Staff are well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one. - If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken by speaking to the DSL or a deputy.
+- All staff recognise that mental health problems can, in some cases, be an indicator that a learner has suffered or is at risk of suffering abuse, neglect or exploitation. - Staff are aware that learner's experiences, for example where learners have suffered abuse and neglect, or other potentially traumatic Adverse Childhood Experiences (ACEs), can impact on their mental health, behaviour, and education. - Staff are well placed to observe learners day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one. - If staff have a mental health concern about a learner that is also a safeguarding concern, immediate action should be taken by speaking to the DSL or a deputy.

-5 Supporting Children Potentially at Greater Risk of Harm
+5. Supporting Children Potentially at Greater Risk of Harm

-• Whilst all children should be protected, Upton Junior School acknowledge that some groups of children are potentially at greater risk of harm.
+• Whilst all learners should be protected, Liberty Training acknowledge that some groups of children are potentially at greater risk of harm.
 This can include the following groups: